solo45/Powerscript/README.md

 ## License

-The PowerSploit project and all individual scripts are under the [BSD 3-Clause license](https://raw.github.com/mattifestation/PowerSploit/master/LICENSE) unless explicitly noted otherwise.
+The Powerscript project and all individual scripts are under the [BSD 3-Clause license](https://raw.github.com/mattifestation/Powerscript/master/LICENSE) unless explicitly noted otherwise.

 ## Usage

 Refer to the comment-based help in each individual script for detailed usage information.

-To install this module, drop the entire PowerSploit folder into one of your module directories.
+To install this module, drop the entire Powerscript folder into one of your module directories.
 The default PowerShell module paths are listed in the $Env:PSModulePath environment variable.

 The default per-user module path is: "$Env:HomeDrive$Env:HOMEPATH\Documents\WindowsPowerShell\Modules" The default computer-level module path is: "$Env:windir\System32\WindowsPowerShell\v1.0\Modules"

-To use the module, type `Import-Module PowerSploit`
+To use the module, type `Import-Module Powerscript`

-To see the commands imported, type `Get-Command -Module PowerSploit`
+To see the commands imported, type `Get-Command -Module Powerscript`

-If you're running PowerShell v3 and you want to remove the annoying 'Do you really want to run scripts downloaded from the Internet' warning, once you've placed PowerSploit into your module path, run the following one-liner:
+If you're running PowerShell v3 and you want to remove the annoying 'Do you really want to run scripts downloaded from the Internet' warning, once you've placed Powerscript into your module path, run the following one-liner:
 `$Env:PSModulePath.Split(';') |
- % { if ( Test-Path (Join-Path $_ PowerSploit) )
+ % { if ( Test-Path (Join-Path $_ Powerscript) )
  {Get-ChildItem $_ -Recurse | Unblock-File} }`

 For help on each individual command, Get-Help is your friend.